zhiyao-w/-zhiyao-w-.github.io/proj4/index.md

 </p>

-## Computing Homography using RANSAC
+## RANSAC

-To align the images, we computed a homography using the RANSAC algorithm.
-RANSAC allows us to estimate a transformation model (homography) while rejecting outliers in the matches.

-The RANSAC loop was performed by randomly selecting four feature pairs, computing the homography, and retaining the homography with the largest set of inliers.
-This step allowed us to compute a robust transformation between the two images.
+Now use the RANSAC algorithm to do further robustification.
+RANSAC was performed by randomly selecting four feature pairs, computing the homography, and retaining the homography with the largest set of inliers.
+So I can further filter out “outlier”.
+Below is the result after using RANSAC.

 Result:
 </p>